 Strategy 1 – Choose efficient workouts

-The exact number of calories you burn will depend on particular factors including your weight, and how much effort you put in.
+The exact number of calories you burn will depend on certain factors, including your weight and how much effort you put in.

 Strategy 2 – Choose exercises you like

-When choosing fitness activities you enjoy, you will look forward to working out so it will be easier to commit to a regular schedule, even if you are very busy.
+You will look forward to working out when choosing fitness activities you enjoy.
+This will make committing to a regular schedule easier, even if you are very busy.

 Strategy 3 – Exercise first thing in the morning

 Exercising in the morning before breakfast is known as a fasted cardio workout.
-Click here to find out about the benefits and potential drawbacks of this type of exercise.
+Click here to learn about this type of exercises’s benefits and potential drawbacks.

 Strategy 4 – Walk or cycle to work